tomei123/CMPG323-overview-34676260/README.md

 When committing a project to a repository, these functions in the file are used to indicate when a file needs to be ignored.
 Files that we are working on which the IDE generates should be ignored.
 Also, files containing confidential information or passwords should be ignored.

 ## Storage of credentials and sensitive information
+You can store sensitive information in your organization's repository or repository environments by using encrypted secrets.
+You can create secret environment variables in a repository which are encrypted.
+Github helps ensure that secrets are encrypted by using a libsodium sealed box before they reach GitHub and the secrets remain encrypted until you utilize them in a process.